evanseitz/seam-nn/README.md

 These required files can be generated either externally or using SEAM's specialized modules (described below).
 Once provided, SEAM applies a meta-explanation approach to interpret the sequence-function-mechanism dataset, deciphering the determinants of mechanistic variation in regulatory sequences.

-> **Note on attribution methods:**
+> *Note about attribution methods:*
 >
-> SEAM provides GPU-accelerated implementations of Saliency Maps, Integrated Gradients, SmoothGrad, and ISM, with efficient batch processing for large sequence libraries.
-DeepSHAP is not optimized for batch processing in SEAM's Attributer class.
+> SEAM provides GPU-accelerated implementations of Saliency Maps, Integrated Gradients, SmoothGrad, and ISM.
+DeepSHAP is not optimized for batch processing across the sequence library.
 Examples for incorportating DeepSHAP using external scripts are provided in the `examples` folder.

 The examples below demonstrate how to generate these requirements using SEAM's modules and apply the analysis pipeline to reproduce key findings from our main manuscript.